Cricket-Rahane helps India hang tough against Australia onslaught

 By Pritha Sarkar

-LONDON, June 9 (Reuters) - India were left battered and bruised as they tried to cope with a vicious Australia bowling onslaught but somehow managed to limit the damage to reach lunch on 260-6 on day three of the World Test Championship (WTC) at The Oval on Friday.
+LONDON, June 9 (Reuters) - Pat Cumminsproduced a vicious bowling onslaught to leave India battered and bruised as they were dismissed for 296 before Australia reached tea on 23 for one on day three of the World Test Championship (WTC) final at The Oval on Friday.

+Australia will be eager to tighten their grip on the match as they lead India by 196 runs, with Usman Khawaja batting on 13 along with Marnus Labuschagne on eight.

-Ajinkya Rahane blocked out the drama engulfing his team mates at the other end of the pitch as he scored an unbeaten 89 while Shardul Thakur, who survived a dropped catch and took painful hits on the arm, contributed 36 not out.
+Earlier, Ajinkya Rahane blocked out the drama engulfing his team mates at the other end of the pitch as he top scored for Indiawith 89 while Shardul Thakur, who survived a dropped catch and took painful hits on the arm, contributed 51.

 After a dismal showing on day two when India were left hanging on at 151-5 in response to Australia's first innings total of 469, the morning session got off to a painful start for the world's top-ranked team.